Python package to perform calculations with the FaIR simple climate model

 Finite Amplitude Impulse-Response simple climate-carbon-cycle model

-- Make sure you have Python 2 or 3 and pip installed
+- Make sure you have Python 3.6+ and pip installed

 - From terminal/command prompt pip install fair